Maharishi International University: Research

 Maharishi International University publishes the Journal of Modern Science and Vedic Science.
-MIU faculty members have published on TM in scientific journals including the American Heart Association's journals, Hypertension and Stroke.
+MIU faculty members have published on Transcendental Meditation in scientific journals including the American Heart Association's journals, Hypertension and Stroke.

 Since the establishment of its research facilities, the university has been awarded over 150 federal, state, and private grants and contracts totaling over $24 million, including funding from the NIH's National Center for Complementary and Alternative Medicine and its Heart, Lung, and Blood Institute.
-In 2012, the US Department of Defense granted MIU and the San Diego Veterans Administration Medical Center $2.4 million to research the effectiveness of TM for the treatment of PTSD.
+In 2012, the United States Department of Defense granted MIU and the San Diego Veterans Administration Medical Center $2.4 million to research the effectiveness of Transcendental Meditation for the treatment of Post Traumatic Stress Disorder.

 Institute for Natural Medicine and Prevention

 The Institute for Natural Medicine and Prevention (INMP) (formerly the Center for Natural Medicine and Prevention) has received grants totaling over $10.5 million for research on prevention-oriented natural medicine.
-The university had received more than $20 million in funding from different branches of the National Institutes of Health as of 2002 The university's Department of Physiology and the Institute for Natural Medicine and Prevention received $8 million from the NIH National Center for Complementary and Alternative Medicine (NCCAM) to establish the first research center in the U.S. specializing in "natural" preventive medicine for minorities.
+The university had received more than $20 million in funding from different branches of the National Institutes of Health as of 2002 The university's Department of Physiology and the Institute for Natural Medicine and Prevention received $8 million from the National Institutes of Health National Center for Complementary and Alternative Medicine (NCCAM) to establish the first research center in the U.S. specializing in "natural" preventive medicine for minorities.